 - 1/8 teaspoon black pepper

 - Take the skin off the tomatoes.
 The way that you do this is by bringing a pot of water to the boiling point.
 Drop in the tomatoes and let boil just a minute or so.
-The skin will split as seen in the photo below.
+The skin will split as seen in the photo above.